 Aloha!
 We are currently encountering delays in processing Special Use Permits, Camping Permits, and Kaʻena Point Vehicle Access Permits.
 We graciously ask for your patience during these times as both of our Honolulu Administrative Office Permit Staff positions are vacant. - Mahalo, State Parks

 The following administrative rules are provided for general informational purposes only.
 These are unofficial copies.
-Official copies may be obtained from the Division Offices and the Division of Conservation and Resources Enforcement offices state-wide.
+Official copies may be obtained from Division offices and the Division of Conservation and Resources Enforcement offices state-wide.
 Copies of the rules are also available for viewing in State public libraries.

 |Hawaii State Park System||Title 13, Subtitle 6, Chapter 146|